om-2/standard-hostname-convention/standard_node_naming_convention.md

 [type]-[layer]-[service/servicegroup]-[serial]

-For example, a server that was a host for development docker containers could be named the following
+For example, a server that was a host for development docker containers could be named the following:

 * sv-dev-docker-01

-The service may be explicit or donoted by a generic group if it is part of a larger groups of services, such as a failover cluster.
+The service may be explicit or denoted by a generic group if it is part of a larger groups of services, such as a failover cluster.

+As mentioned in section one, CNAMES should be used if needed to specify explicit services.

 #### Example References: